themosis/documentation/routing.md

 ### Route name prefixes

 The `name()` method may be used to prefix each route name in the group with a given string.
-For example, you may want to prefix all of the grouped route's names with `admin`.
+For example, you may want to prefix all the grouped route's names with `admin`.
 The given string is prefixed to the route name exactly as it is specified, so we will be sure to provide the trailing `.` character in the prefix:

 ```php
 Route::name('admin.')->group(function () {